Touws River (town): History

 In 1875, the engineers of the Cape Government Railways arrived to survey the region and found that, at the exact spot indicated, there was indeed a viable route through the formidable Hex River Mountains, starting from Worcester and descending on the other side, to a spot where the town of Touws River now stands.

 On 7 November 1877, the Worcester–Matjiesfontein section of the Cape Government Railways' Cape Town–Kimberley main line was opened to traffic.
 The line included a station, originally named "Montagu Road", where the line bridged the Touws River.
 The name was given in reference to the town of Montagu, which lies about 90 km to the south by road.
 In 1883 the station was renamed "Touwsrivier".

 The name "Touws" originates from a Khoi word for ash, which also referred to the local "Ash-bushes" (Salsola aphylla).
 It is uncertain whether the name originally referred to the bushes, to the colour of the soil, or to the colour of the river (historically, the Touws river was occasionally known as the "Ash river").

 The town of Touws River developed around this railway depot, at which locomotives were changed after the climb over the Hex River Pass.
 It was particularly busy because of the need to bank trains over the pass; banking locomotives were turned at Touws River to return to De Doorns.
 From 1924 it also served as the junction for the branch line to Ladismith.
 The closing of the Ladismith branch in 1981 and the opening of the Hex River Tunnel in 1989 reduced the importance of Touws River as a depot.

 Now a sleepy town, surrounded by farms, mountains and game reserves, it preserves open-air displays of steam engines in memory of its history as a railway centre.

+A notable resident of the town is Margaret Maritz (born 27 September 1906) who, as of 2022, aged 116, was regarded as one of the oldest people in South Africa.

 Governance

 Touws River received municipal government in 1962; with the transformation of local government in South Africa it has been incorporated into the Breede Valley Local Municipality.
-It is located in ward 1 of the local municipality, which in turn falls within the Cape Winelands District Municipality. the ward councillor was J.J.
-Januarie of the African National Congress.
+It is located in ward 1 of the local municipality, which in turn falls within the Cape Winelands District Municipality.